-Moore showed his versatility by playing on three different lines because of injuries to Brassard and Stepan.
-He was a forechecking fiend, a key to the penalty kill, and a monster in the faceoff circle, where he won 57 of his 80 draws (71.3 percent).
+Moore showed his versatility by playing on three different lines because of the injuries to Brassard and Stepan.
+He was a forechecking fiend, a key on the penalty kill, and a monster in the faceoff circle, where he won 57 of his 80 draws (71.3 percent).

 Two of Boyle's passes were huge factors in the series.
 He sprung Hagelin for his shorthanded breakaway in Game 4, and he delivered the pass to Moore from behind the net for the lone goal in Game 6.